-With a stay at Quinta Real Oaxaca, you’ll be centrally located in Oaxaca, steps from Museum of Contemporary Art of Oaxaca and Panuelito Garden.
+With a stay at Quinta Real Oaxaca, you’ll be centrally located in Oaxaca, steps from the Museum of Contemporary Art of Oaxaca and Panuelito Garden.

 This 4-star hotel is within close proximity of Quetzalli Gallery and Oaxaca Regional Museum.

-Rich in history and culture, the Quinta Real Oaxaca hotel is a beautiful boutique property in the expertly restored 16th century Convent of Santa Catalina de Siena.
+Rich in history and culture, the Quinta Real Oaxaca hotel is a beautiful boutique property in the expertly restored 16th-century Convent of Santa Catalina de Siena.

 Located in the heart of the stately city of Oaxaca on Calle 5 de Mayo, this architectural wonder has been declared a UNESCO World Heritage Site in honor of the four centuries of history preserved in the building’s colonial design.

-The hotel is just a 15-minute drive from Oaxaca airport.
+The hotel is just a 15-minute drive from Oaxaca Airport.